usethesource/salix-core/README.md

 Whenever a component is nested inside another one, the mapping of command and event messages ensures that messages created in a child component will be routed back to that very same child component.
 Sometimes, however, you'd like to communicate message *up*, because the responsibility of handling them lies outside the local level.

 Here's an example.
-Imagin a read-eval-print-loop (REPL) component showing a commandline where commands can be entered.
+Imagine a read-eval-print-loop (REPL) component showing a commandline where commands can be entered.
 The REPL is in charge of maintaining history, printing the prompt, interpreting key strokes etc. Whenever the user presses enter however, some command or expression needs to be evaluated, but this is not the responsibility of the REPL itself: the effect of evaluation depends on what the REPL is used for, probably defined in its container.

 Part of the solution is to pass down an `eval` function to the `update` function of the REPL component.
 Whenever the user now presses enter, the REPL will call that `eval` function, and print out the result at the command line.
 This is only half the story however: often the evaluation of a command also requires some domain-specific effect outside the REPL itself.
 How do we get it there?
 We can't simply trigger messages from the REPL, since nesting the REPL in some context using mapping will make them "local" to the REPL.